How Long Do Solar Panels Last?: The Average Lifespan of Solar Panels

 Work With a Reputable Solar Company

-A trustworthy solar installer will have years of experience, not to mention glowing reviews from previous customers.
+A trusted solar panel company will have years of experience, not to mention glowing reviews from previous customers.
 They’ll also have a track record of impeccable customer service — a must when you’re committing to such an important purchase.

 Ask Your Installer to Regularly Check Your Panels